Directory layout

 • If a module defines names that are imported by only one other module, merge the modules unless:

-• The module is a convention of a framework (for example, the files created by the startapp command in Django).
+• It is a convention of a framework (for example, the files created by Django’s startapp command).

 • There is a divide in terms of responsibility (for example, model and view).